- Items Associated with High Abuse Complaints

 Any other type of confirmation generally results in issues.
 Offline list collection, single opt-in, verbal, or other processes show no proof that the individual wants to receive emails.

-Make sure your list is OK to use before you import subscribers into your MailChimp list.
+Make sure your list is okay to use before you import subscribers into your MailChimp list.
 We understand that some circumstances do not allow for online sign up, but there are ways to properly collect offline lists.

 There is one other aspect to permission that is important.
 Make sure it is very clear on your signup form that the individual will receive emails, and explain what content they can expect to receive and how often.
 Be as clear as possible when you set the subscribers' expectations.
 When you do not set the subscribers' expectations on the signup form, it can lead to high unsubscribes or abuse complaints.